bloominstituteoftechnology/AndroidMenusDesign/README.md

 # App Description

 ### Overview
    The app will monitor noise levels of the environment and act on if noise levels get above a threshold.
-Target audience would be for parents to easily enforce a time-out for kids.
+Target audience would be for parents to easily enforce a time-out for kids based on noise levels and promote quiet time.

 ### Individual Activities
  * Main Activity